amente/amente.github.io/projects/Cansat Competition_2012/index.md

 As part of a team from Carleton University Robotics Club, I participated in the 2012 competition."

 I worked on tasks that involved low level embedded applications programming in C/C++ and high level desktop application in Java.
 The CanSat competition project enabled me to learn a lot of things , including inter chip communication protocols, Microcontroller programming and systems architecture.

-The multifacet nature of the project enabled me to closely work with and learn from students who are studying Mechanical and Aerospace Engineering ,Electrical Engineering and Software Engineering.
+The project also enabled me to closely work with and learn from students who are studying Mechanical and Aerospace Engineering ,Electrical Engineering and Software Engineering.